applicaster/developer.applicaster.com/content/android-crossmates-integration/README.md

 <a name="Integrate Crossmates SDK"/>
 ## Integrate Crossmates SDK

-### 1. Create the UI for launching Crossmates.
+### 1. Create the UI for Launching Crossmates

 The button for launching the Crossmates (from the Action Bar / Top Navigation Bar) can be either ON or OFF, depending on whether or not the Crossmates feature is active.
 The Crossmates SDK is responsible for checking the Crossmates availability.

-* Add the following code to you layout xml:
+* Add the following code to your layout xml: